-Credit Conversion Factor: Calculated for non-cash loans (undrawn limit for revolving loans, commitments, non-cash loans etc.).
-For revolving loans of the Group Companies, historical limit usage data are analysed and the limit amount that can be used until the moment of default is estimated.
-For non-cash loans, the cash conversion ratio of the loan amount is estimated by analyzing the product type and the past indemnification data of the Group Companies.
+Credit Conversion Factor: Calculated for non-cash loans (undrawn limit for revolving loans, commitments, non-cash loans etc.) The historical limit usage data of the Bank for revolving loans are analyzed and the limit amount that can be used until the moment of default is estimated.
+For non-cash loans, the cash conversion ratio of the loan amount is estimated by analyzing the product type and the past compensation amount of Group Companies.